#Just Adulting Legal Survival Guide

 What Kinds Of Contracts Will I Enter Into As An Adult?
 Some of the contracts you may enter into as an adult include employment contracts (§ 743.04, Fla.
 Stat.), school loans (§ 743.05, Fla.
 Stat.), house or car purchases (§ 743.045, Fla.
 Stat.), installment loan contracts for purchases (televisions, stereos, computers, etc.) (§ 743.044, Fla.
 Stat.), rental contracts (§ 743.045, Fla.
 Stat.), insurance contracts (Chapter 627, Fla.
 Stat.), contracts for services and credit card agreements (Chapter 743, Fla.
 Stat.).

 Why Are Written Contracts Useful?
 If a problem arises, a written contract would offer proof of the agreed-upon terms and conditions between the people making the contract (parties).
 This may be beneficial in a court of law.
+With some exceptions, a court may not accept evidence about oral terms of the contract if there is a written contract that is complete on its face.
 Of note, a person is presumed to know the terms and conditions of the contract and what their responsibilities are when they sign the contract.
 Never sign a contract or other legal document without understanding what it means.

 What Should I Do If I Am Asked To Sign A Contract?
 Read the contract carefully and make sure you understand all of it, cross out any parts that are not what you agreed to and write in the parts of the agreement you want that do not appear in the written contract.
+Initial the changes and have the other party do the same.
 Do not sign a contract with any blank space on it.
 Make sure the other party signs the contract and get a copy of it for your records.

 What Happens If I Don’t Complete The Contract Or Miss Payments?
-If you fail to complete the contract or miss payments, you can be sued.
-You will be given a chance to defend yourself and the court will then determine if the claim is valid.
-If it is valid, you may have to pay money, do certain acts or refrain from doing other acts for breaking the contract depending on what is fair and just.
+If you fail to complete the contract or miss payments, without a legal basis to do so, you can be sued.
+You will be given a chance to defend yourself and the court will then determine if the claim brought against you is valid under the circumstances.
+If it is valid, you may have to pay money, do certain acts or refrain from doing other acts for breaching the contract depending on what is provided for in the contract and/or by applicable law.

 4. THE COURT SYSTEM